-Two years ago, Amazon quietly released the Echo, a 9-inch tall cylinder speaker controlled by a cloud-based voice assistant that goes by the name Alexa.
-Thanks to the Amazon Echo’s popularity, Alphabet, Google’s parent company, is about to unleash a voice-powered speaker of its own, the Google Home.
-Next year, Apple could also join the fray and release a similar product, this one powered by Siri.
+In 2014, Amazon quietly released the Echo, a 9-inch tall cylinder speaker controlled by a cloud-based voice assistant that goes by the name Alexa.
+Following the Amazon Echo’s popularity, Alphabet released the Google Home in late 2015.
+At the end of December 2017, Apple will also be joining the fray with the Siri-powered HomePod.

 The Echo features seven microphone sensors embedded under a LED ring at the top of the device.
 These sensors use what Amazon calls “beam-forming technology,” allowing it to hear from any direction.

 As a long-time Echo user, I can confirm that it’s a wonderful listener even when there is background noise.
 It reacts to everything, as long as the questions and comments begin with “Alexa,” which is the device’s default wake word.
 You can also call the Echo “Amazon,” by changing a setting in the Alexa app.

 Although voice largely controls the Echo, the device also contains three input controls on the top.
 The first of these is the LED ring, which you can turn left and right to change the speaker volume.
 There’s also an action button and mute button.
 The former provides a way to disable a timer or alarm.
 The latter turns Alexa’s ability to listen on and off.